 5.5 Any breach by the Customer of this Clause 5 will be deemed to be a material breach of the Agreement for the purposes of Clause 13.

-6.1 The Charges applicable from the Effective Date will be as specified on the Signup Form, and will consist of:
+6.1 The Charges applicable from the Effective Date will be as specified in the Signup Documents, and will consist of:

 6.2 Where the Provider agrees in writing with the Customer that there will be an initial trial period for the CloudSET Services, then during that trial period all of the provisions of the Agreement shall apply, save as follows:

 (a) the Customer shall have no obligation to pay the Charges in respect of the trial period;

 (b) either party may terminate the Agreement immediately by giving written notice to the other party at any time before the end of the trial period (in which case no liability to pay any Charges will arise); and